 Diaphragm size is not large but even after that, the sensitivity is very high.
 It’s obvious as its primary function is field recording and for field recording, the sensitivity should be high to capture the low volume sources.

 The bidirectional diaphragm gives the poser to its polar patterns especially stereo polar patterns.

 As I have told above it is generally a field mic so you can’t expect a proximity effect with this mic.
 However, it’s a good mic for songwriting work and also for general vocals.

 It’s lightweight and so durable.
 If you drop this, probably won’t affect this mic.
 But don’t try that by dropping this mic.
 Every condenser mic has a fragile diaphragm which should have to taken care of if you want to use this mic for a long time.

 - Perfect for field recording

 - High price as compared to other field mics

-Well, here was the list of 10 best condenser microphones under 200 dollars.
+Well, here was the list of the 10 best condenser microphones under $200.
 I hope this list can help you to choose the best budget condenser microphone.